Grevillea obtecta

 Grevillea obtecta, commonly known as Fryerstown grevillea, Elphinstone grevillea or Taradale grevillea, is a species of flowering plant in the family Proteaceae and is endemic to Victoria in Australia.
 It is a prostrate, clumping or straggling shrub with pinnatifid, pinnatipartite or toothed leaves, and toothbrush-like clusters of light green to yellowish and purplish to black flowers with a dull yellow to pink style.

 Description

 Grevillea obtecta is a prostrate, clumping or straggling shrub that typically grows up to 0.5 m high, 1.2 m wide and has shaggy- to woolly-hairy branchlets.
-The leaves are usually egg-shaped to oblong in outline, 20–180 mm long, 20–60 mm wide and pinatifid or pinnatipartite with 2 to 21 lobes, or toothed, the end lobes or teeth triangular to narrowly egg-shaped and sometimes sharply-pointed, 5–30 mm long and 2–15 mm wide.
+The leaves are usually egg-shaped to oblong in outline, 20–180 mm long, 20–60 mm wide and pinnatifid or pinnatipartite with 2 to 21 lobes, or toothed, the end lobes or teeth triangular to narrowly egg-shaped and sometimes sharply-pointed, 5–30 mm long and 2–15 mm wide.
 The flowers are arranged in toothbrush-like clusters on a rachis 35–60 mm long and are light green to yellowish on the outside and purplish to black inside with a dull yellow to pink style, the pistil 12–16 mm long.
 Flowering occurs from August to November and the fruit is a silky-hairy follicle 10–12 mm long.